Privacy & data protection

-Ambucopter Trading Limited is a company registered in England and Wales – Registered Company number 03000395.
+Ambucopter Trading Limited is a company registered in England and Wales – Registered Company No. 03000395.
+It is registered with the Information Commissioner’s Office Data Protection Registration No. ZB133512.

-This privacy and data protection statement explains our information practices, including how we use your information and how you can update it or unsubscribe.
-We will only collect and use information from you in line with this statement.
+This privacy notice explains our information practices, including how we use your information and how you can update it or unsubscribe.
+We will only collect and use information from you in line with this notice.

 As a donor or supporter, you may give us personal information directly when you sign up for one of our events, make a donation, purchase items from our website or take part in our in-house lotteries.

 Sometimes we may obtain or receive your personal information from a third party.
-For donors or supporters, examples of indirect data collection may include fundraising sites such as Just Giving and Virgin Money Giving, or from organisers of an event you are participating in.
-We want to assure you that LNAACT does not purchase personal information from third parties.
+For donors or supporters, examples of indirect data collection may include fundraising sites such as Just Giving and or from organisers of an event you are participating in.
+We want to assure you that LNAA does not purchase personal information from third parties.

 Special Categories of Personal Data